Skip to main content

 Western battlerep - Assault on the School for Wayward Girls

-I wanted to test one ruleset from the classic magazine The Courier called Showdown (n.
+I wanted to test a ruleset from the classic magazine The Courier called Showdown (n.
 71, 1996).
-These Western skirmish rules were designed by Samuel D. Campbell and, in short, they are amazing.
+These Old West skirmish rules were designed by Samuel D. Campbell and, in short, they are amazing.
 More on how they work after the battlerep.

 Father Morrison and Miss Brodie, the schoolmaster, flank one